Green Bins Explained

 What can I put in the Green Bin?

 Green waste consists of leaves, grass clippings, other yard trimmings, and plant materials.
 No food waste, wood ash, soil, or old plant pots and hoses, please!
-Some types of plants are unacceptable, too.
-Learn more by reading our Green Waste Do's and Don'ts.
-Here's the short version:
+Some types of plants are also unacceptable and must go in the trash.
+Learn more by reading our Green Waste Do’s and Don’ts.
+Here’s the short version: Please note that eucalyptus and oleander are no longer accepted in our green waste program and must go into the trash.Yes:

 - Grass clippings (but you can also leave these on the lawn)